Namish1303/bookstore_with_mysql/README.txt

 using 'python manage.py runser', start the server and go to the url address.
 From there you can move to next pages using the options on each page.

+NOTE: For all the webpages, there is no CSS,